retaildevcrews/aks-secure-baseline/04-networking.md

 ## Steps

+> TODO: Do we need to login again if using the same user?

 1. Login into the Azure subscription that you'll be deploying into.

    > :book: The networking team logins into the Azure subscription that will contain the regional hub.
 At Contoso Bicycle, all of their regional hubs are in the same, centrally-managed subscription.